dqminh2810/PiggyMetric/README.md

 # PiggyMetrics
 Microservices for personal finance application using Spring technology influenced by `https://github.com/RameshMF/PiggyMetrics/tree/master` with updates for relevant features in newer Spring Boot version `(2.0.3 --> 3.1.2)`, and some adjustments about functional and infra architecture.
 Build plan is also implemented helping us save some time in build & run phase.

-SPA is also developed by Angular framework and deployed separately following client-server architecture, instead of using default static files serving in Spring Boot Tomcat server.
+SPA is also developed by Angular framework and deployed separately following client-server architecture, instead of using default static files serving by Spring Boot Tomcat server.

 ## Build & Run
 ### Development environment